Frax USD (FRXUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Frax USD Historical Price

-According to the latest data gathered on Frax USD live price page, the current price of Frax USD is 0.999613USD.
-The circulating supply of Frax USD(FRXUSD) is 83.02M FRXUSD , giving it a market capitalization of $82.98M.
+According to the latest data gathered on Frax USD live price page, the current price of Frax USD is 0.999929USD.
+The circulating supply of Frax USD(FRXUSD) is 82.38M FRXUSD , giving it a market capitalization of $82.38M.

 The Frax USD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FRXUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.